On Locality-Sensitive Orderings and their Applications: Introduction

-\paragraph*{\Zorder.} Consider a point set $\PS \subseteq [0,1)^2$, its quadtree, and a \DFS traversal of this quadtree.
-One can order the points of $\PS$ according to this traversal, resulting in an ordering $\prec$ of the underlying set $[0,1)^2$.
-The relation $\prec$ is the ordering along a space filling mapping, known as the \emphi{\Zorder{}}.
-Specifically, there is a bijection $z$ from the unit interval $[0,1)$ to the unit square $[0,1)^2$ such that the ordering along the resulting ``curve'' is the \Zorder.
-The \Zorder mapping $z$ is not continuous.
+\paragraph*{Quadtrees and \Zorder} Consider a point set $\PS \subseteq [0,1)^2$, its quadtree, and a depth-first search (\DFS) traversal of this quadtree.
+One can order the points of $\PS$ according to this traversal, resulting in some ordering $\prec$ of the underlying set $[0,1)^2$.
+The relation $\prec$ is the ordering along some space filling mapping.

+One particular ordering of interest is the \emphi{\Zorder{}}.
+Conceptually speaking, the \Zorder{} can be thought of as a \DFS of the quadtree over $[0,1)^2$, where the children of each node in the quadtree are always visited in the same p{r}e-defined order (see \figref{zig:zag}).
+The \Zorder is a total ordering over the points in $[0,1)^2$, and can be formally defined by a bijection $z$ from the unit interval $[0,1)$ to the unit square $[0,1)^2$.
+Given a real number $\alpha \in [0,1)$, with the binary expansion $\alpha=0.x_1 x_2 x_3 \ldots$ (i.e., $\alpha = \sum_{i=1}^\infty x_i 2^{-i}$), the \Zorder mapping of $\alpha$ is the point $z(\alpha) = (0.x_2x_4x_6\ldots, 0.x_1x_3x_5\ldots )$.
+We note that the \Zorder mapping $z$ is not continuous.
 Nevertheless, the \Zorder mapping has the advantage of being easy to define.
-Indeed, given a real number $\alpha \in [0,1)$, with the binary expansion $\alpha=0.x_1 x_2 x_3 \ldots$ (i.e., $\alpha = \sum_{i=1}^\infty x_i 2^{-i}$), the \Zorder mapping of $\alpha$ is the point $z(\alpha) = (0.x_2x_4x_6\ldots, 0.x_1x_3x_5\ldots )$.
-Computing the \Zorder or its inverse is quite easy, if one is allowed bitwise-logical operations---in particular, the ability to compute compressed quadtrees efficiently is possible only if such operations are available \cite{h-gaa-11}.
+In particular, computing the \Zorder or its inverse is quite easy, if one is allowed bit{}wise-logical operations---in particular, the ability to compute compressed quadtrees efficiently is possible only if such operations are available \cite{h-gaa-11}.
 The approach extends to higher constant dimensions.

-The idea of using the \Zorder can be traced back to the work of Gargantini \cite{g-ewrq-82}, and it is widely used in databases and seems to improve performance in practice \cite{kf-oprt-93}.
+The idea of using the \Zorder can be traced back to the work of Morton \cite{m-c-66}, and it is widely used in databases and seems to improve performance in practice \cite{kf-oprt-93}.
 Once comparison by \Zorder is available, building a compressed quadtree is no more than storing the points according to the \Zorder, and this yields simple data structures for various problems.
-For example, Chan \cite{c-cppsr-02,c-miann-06,c-wspdl-08} applied the \Zorder to obtain simple efficient algorithms for approximate nearest neighbor search and related problems.
+For example, Liao \etal~\cite{lll-hdsssfc-01} and Chan \cite{c-cppsr-02,c-miann-06,c-wspdl-08} applied the \Zorder to obtain simple efficient algorithms for approximate nearest neighbor search and related problems.